 There are well over a hundred hotels around Termini Station covering all budgets.
-We highlight some of the best value options in each market sector, (see links at top left of this page).
+We highlight some of the best value options in each market sector.

 The competition ensures competitive rates, but are highly seasonal.
 Rates can be well over double in the summer peak over rates in late November and January.

 There is a total absence of most of the familiar hotel chain brands, only Best Western have a good presence in the district.
 A lot of the smaller, cheaper hotels are in buildings they share with other hotels, taking a floor or even sharing a floor in a typically 7 or 8 storey building.